 Best of all, they are relatively inexpensive.
 While it may not have all the bells and whistles, this is a great way to let kids use a detector without worrying about them potentially damaging your more expensive metal detecting gear.
-See Best Metal Detectors for kids for some of our favorite choices that are kid-friendly and budget friendly..
+See Best Metal Detectors for Kids for some of our favorite choices that are kid-friendly and budget friendly..

 8. Keep it short